delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 **Prerequisites**

   - You should already have a repository and source config set up from the previous page.

   - Set up a separate staging environment.
 (TODO: add instructions here)

+**Procedure**

 1. Go to **Manage > Environments**, select your **source** environment, and then go to the **Databases** tab.
 Find your **Directory Tree** repository, and your source config underneath it.